30 Years of Impact

 Healing in Haiti

-2010’s devastating 7.0 earthquake and Hurricane Matthew in 2016 caused massive death, destruction and displacement in Haiti—already the poorest country in the Western Hemisphere.
+2010’s devastating 7.0 earthquake and Hurricane Matthew in 2016 caused massive death, destruction and displacement in Haiti—already the most impoverished country in the Western Hemisphere.

 CMBM responded by working with leaders in mental health, medicine, education, and religion to create a program that would serve devastated survivors and could be integrated into schools, hospitals, prisons, and shelters for displaced and unhoused people in Port-au-Prince, the south of Haiti, and the Central Plateau.
 Since 2010, our Haiti team has provided direct services to more than 60,000 of Haiti’s most vulnerable children and adults.
 Self-care basics were broadcast via radio programs, and reached hundreds of thousands more.